-IdOO – a mnemonic for Ideal, Obstacles, Outcomes – is one of two key generative patterns in Agendashift.
-You see it repeated in various ways with different tools and prompts, but it’s easily recognised.
+IdOO (“I do”) – a mnemonic for Ideal, Obstacles, Outcomes – is one of three key generative patterns in Agendashift.
+We use the IdOO pattern at different times and with different combinations of tools and prompts, but still the underlying pattern easily recognised.

 Authentic agreement on meaningful outcomes is the most powerful enabler for strategic change that we know.
 IdOO promotes this by: